chrisdjscott/Atoman/README.md

 # CDJSVis README file

 This file is aimed at people wanting to run the code from source.
-If you are running a prebuilt .app application then the only section that concerns you is the [Other software](http://magrid-server-5.lut.ac.uk/macdjs/CDJSVis/tree/master#other-software) section below.
+If you are running a prebuilt '.app' application then the only section that concerns you is the [Other software](http://magrid-server-5.lut.ac.uk/macdjs/CDJSVis/tree/master#other-software) section below.

 ## Requirements